-Watch people.
+Watch for pedestrians.
 Do not allow anyone to stand or pass under the load or raised forks.
-Watch for people in your work area even if your truck has warning lights or alarms.
-They may not watch for you.
+Watch for people in your work area even if your truck has warning lights or alarms, they may not watch for you.

-Sound horn at intersections and wherever vision is obstructed.
+Sound horn approaching all intersections and wherever vision is obstructed.
 Do not drive a truck up to anyone standing in front of an object.